AmazinAxel/AmazinAxel/README.md

 Hey!
 I'm `AmazinAxel` and...
-- I'm a game developer and web developer with lots of experience and expertise
+- I'm a game developer and web developer that enjoys boba 🧋
 - I'm familiar with PHP & JS/TS and often use many other specialized languages and frameworks
 - I'm always experimenting with new languages, frameworks, toolkits, and libraries
-- I have a passion for developing and administrating Minecraft servers
+- I have a passion for developing and administrating Minecraft servers & Linux boxes
 - My toolkit consists of:
   - NixOS + Neovim
-  - Svelte + TypeScript
+  - Svelte + TypeScript (for webapps)
-  - IntelliJ + Gradle
 - Check out my site at 🌐 <https://amazinaxel.com>